karanpratapsingh/flask-postgres/README.md

 ## See database

-Open port `localhost:8080` and login with server as `postgres` (no `host.docker.internal` as our db viewer container is in the same docker network)
+Open table plus and connect with host as `localhost` and creds from `.env`

 ## Start fresh